Founding Grandpa Brooks

 And who am I now?

-As I approach my 65th birthday, I’ve retired from my corporate career, realizing that it’s more rewarding to climb ladders into treehouses and swing sets than all of the career ladders that I’ve been climbing for decades.
+As I get nearer to my 70th birthday, I’ve retired from my corporate career, realizing that it’s more rewarding to climb ladders into treehouses and swing sets than all of the career ladders that I was climbing for decades.
 And the rewards?
 The hugs and smiles I receive from my grandkids are longer lasting and more deeply appreciated than any of the recognition and awards I’ve ever received.

 When I asked myself, “Why?” the answer came from my past and my future.
-A belief that every child deserves to know, learn from, and be loved by their grandpa.
+A belief that every child deserves to know, learn from, and be loved by a grandpa.

 My name is Rod and my grandchildren call me Grandpa Brooks.
 I created The Grandpa Project for all of us.
 Do you have a grandpa story to share?